 - Damages and losses to cargo.
 Your vessel could be damaged by bad weather — or even hijacked by pirates.

 - Loss of income.
-Damaged could result in lost income of not being able to sell the goods.
+Damages could result in lost income or goods left in an unsellable condition.

 - Liability.
 If you’re cargo business causes damage or injury to third parties, you could be held liable.

-How do I file a commercial marine insurance claim?
+How to file a commercial marine insurance claim

-Each insurance provider will have their own unique process for handling claims, but typically you’ll be able to find a claims form online.
-You’ll need to fill out this form with all the details of your claim.
+Each insurance provider will have their own unique process for handling claims, but you’ll typically be able to find a claims form online.
+You’ll need to fill out this form with all your claim details.